open-edge-insights/eii-core/common/libs/EIIMessageBus/README.md

 ## Known issues

-Due to certain limitations imposed by cJSON, there is no proper distinction between an integer and a floating point in **EISMsgEnv**.
+Due to certain limitations imposed by cJSON, there is no proper distinction between an integer and a floating point in **EIIMsgEnv**.
 As a result of this limitation, the floating point values defined as whole numbers(1.0, 50.00 etc) are always deserialized as integers(1, 50 etc) on the subscriber's end in C, Python & Go APIs.